Our vision is “We will love as Jesus loves, pursuing God’s peace at the river and at the table.”

-The Green Group meets periodically to encourage creation care in the congregation and in our households, community, and world.
-The congregation is a 100 Shades of Green congregation as part of the Mennonite Creation Care Network (MCCN).
-We have earned their highest rating for engaging creation care issues.
-For more information contact Bruce Nofziger, who is also our liaison with MCCN.
+The green group meets periodically to encourage creation care in the congregation and in our households, community, and world.
+The congregation is a Green Patchwork congregation as part of the Mennonite Creation Care Network (MCCN).
+We have earned their highest rating for engaging creation care.

-We have bins for both reusable and regular battery disposal in our foyer.
+- Bins for both reusable and regular battery disposal in our foyer

-We have paper recycling in our office and foyer.
+- Paper recycling in our office and foyer

 Household Hazardous Waste Disposal